m-wojnar/reinforced-lib/docs/source/examples.rst

 Other examples
 ==============

-We provide a few more examples of Reinforced-lib and Gymnasium integration in the ``examples`` directory of the Reinforced-lib repository.
-The examples include the training of the DQN agent in the Cart Pole environment (described above) and the training of the DDPG agent in the Pendulum environment.
+We provide a few more examples of Reinforced-lib and Gymnasium integration in the `examples <https://github.com/m-wojnar/reinforced-lib/tree/main/examples>`_ directory of the Reinforced-lib repository.
+The examples include the training of the DQN agent in the `Cart Pole environment <https://github.com/m-wojnar/reinforced-lib/tree/main/examples/cart-pole>`_ (described above) and the training of the DDPG agent in the `Pendulum environment <https://github.com/m-wojnar/reinforced-lib/tree/main/examples/pendulum>`_.
 The examples are fully runnable and can be used as a starting point for your own reinforcement learning experiments with Reinforced-lib and Gymnasium.

 .. _ns3_connection: